flixirei/Flix-Shoprobbery/README.md

 # Flix-Shoprobbery
-Very simple shoprobbery script for your server
+Very simple shoprobbery script for your server.
+You can rob one register only once

 # Features
 - Add your webhook to sv_main.lua for logs